 Students going into Geometry AC Sept.
-2019
+2020

 This packet is designed to help students stay current with their math skills.

-Each math class expects a certain level of number sense, algebra sense and graph sense in order to be successful in the course.
+Each math course expects a certain level of number sense, algebra sense, and graph sense in order to be successful in the course.

-Complete these problems in the space provided.
-It will be handed in for a grade on the first week of school.
-Be sure to show all work.
+Complete these problems in the space provided by Friday, September 11th.
+We will check this assignment in class.
+Be sure to show all your work.
+We will have quizzes on these topics during the first quarter.

-If you have any questions, please email Mrs. Meehan at dmeehan@mphschool.org.
+If you have any questions, please email Mrs. Meehan at dmeehan@mphschool.org or Mrs. LaPointe at klapointe@mphschool.org.
 The beginning work should be review.
 The questions on LOGIC require you to read the notes to learn about the notation and vocabulary and then answer the questions.
-The NUMBER DEVIL will be used throughout the year.
+The NUMBER DEVIL will be used for various activities throughout the year.